Part 2: Objects and Properties

 Basic Terrain

-You can use the Terrain properties page of a scenario to enable streaming terrain that enables you to view terrain features in the 3D Graphics window.
+You can use the Terrain properties page of a scenario to enable streaming terrain.
+This enables you to view terrain features in the 3D Graphics window.

-To use analytical terrain in your scenario requires STK PRO.
+To use analytical terrain in your scenario requires STK PRO or higher.

 1. Select the Basic - Terrain page.